Travelport-xx/travelport-uapi-tutorial/lesson_2-5.md

 ---
 layout: page
 title: "Making an Air or Hotel booking"
-description: "Understanding how to create a booking for air, hotel, or both with the Universal API."
+description: "Understanding how to create a booking for air, hotel, or both with the Universal API&trade;."
 ---
 {% include JB/setup %}